nooku/www.nooku.org/_posts/2014-12-19-hello-activities-2.md

 }
 {% endhighlight %}

-It is as simple as that!.
+It is as simple as that!

 ## What is new?